cecilia-coutinho/csharp-workshops/23-mvc-resultats-typer/README.md

-### mvc-resultats-typer
+## mvc-resultats-typer

-[x] Skapa en ny applikation med projekt starten: ASP.NET Core Web app (Model-View-Controller) [x] Labba med olika resultatstyper:
+* [x] Create a new application with the project start: ASP.NET Core Web app (Model-View-Controller).

-* [x]Anropar man “home/index” så ska vymotorn köras och returnera en vy med HTML
-* [x]Anropar man “downloads/trial” så ska ni skicka en valfri .exe fil som browsern laddar ner
-* [x]Anropar man “services/people/{id} så ska en JSON-serialiserad instans av klassen “Person” skickas till browsern [x] Skapa ett eget action filter
-* [x]Skapa ett Action filter som sätter en sträng som ni sen kan visa upp i vyn t.ex. via ViewBag propertyn
+* [x] Experiment with different result types:

+    * [x] When calling "home/index," the view engine should run and return a view with HTML.
+    * [x] When calling "downloads/trial," you should send an arbitrary .exe file for the browser to download.
+    * [x] When calling "services/people/{id}," send a JSON-serialized instance of the "Person" class to the browser.

+* [x] Create a custom action filter.
+    * [x] Create an action filter that sets a string that you can later display in the view, e.g., via the ViewBag property.